This e-book bundle gives you a more than 20% discount on three popular e-guides to classic national park backpacking

 “The Best Backpacking Trip in Glacier National Park” describes a 65-mile loop that hits much of Glacier’s best scenery, including the entire Highline Trail, Many Glacier, Piegan Pass and Stoney Indian Pass, and the Ptarmigan Tunnel—with common sightings of mountain goats, bighorn sheep, moose, and possibly black and grizzly bears.

-Watch the videos below and see many photos in my stories “5 Reasons You Must Backpack Mount Rainier’s Wonderland Trail” and “5 Reasons You Must Backpack the Teton Crest Trail” (which are free for anyone to read), “American Gem: Backpacking Mount Rainier’s Wonderland Trail,” “A Wonderful Obsession: Backpacking the Teton Crest Trail,” and “Descending the Food Chain: Backpacking Glacier National Park’s Northern Loop” (which require a subscription to read in full).
+Watch the videos below and see many photos in my stories “5 Reasons You Must Backpack Mount Rainier’s Wonderland Trail” and “5 Reasons You Must Backpack the Teton Crest Trail” (which are free for anyone to read), and “American Gem: Backpacking Mount Rainier’s Wonderland Trail,” “A Wonderful Obsession: Backpacking the Teton Crest Trail,” and “Descending the Food Chain: Backpacking Glacier National Park’s Northern Loop” (which require a subscription to read in full).

-Purchase this e-guide bundle NOW and save 20% on these e-guides to three of America’s best backpacking trips on the Teton Crest Trail, Wonderland Trail, and the best multi-day hike in Glacier National Park!
+Purchase this e-guide bundle NOW and save over 20% on these e-guides to three of America’s best backpacking trips on the Teton Crest Trail, Wonderland Trail, and the best multi-day hike in Glacier National Park!

 Add These Expert E-Guides to Your Order!